 Why Can't I Achieve the Dyne Levels I Once Could?

-If you were able to get a particular dyne level at a given watt density and now you can’t, something obviously changed – either the material or the corona treating system.
+If you were getting a different dyne level during dyne level testing at a given watt density then something obviously changed – either the material or the corona treating system.

 Our experience is that this is the most common cause of treatment level problems.
 For extruders, any change in the Resin Blend such as the type or quantity of additives (slip or anti-block) or for converters, the age of the substrate may cause a change in the “treatability” of the material and make it harder to treat.
 It may require more power to achieve the same dyne level.